 The organization supports allowing Medicare to negotiate drug prices, capping out-of-pocket costs and increasing access to cheaper generic medications.

-The House of Representatives is expected to vote this month on a bill that would lower drug costs for Medicare Part D enrollees by requiring the program to negotiate prices and cap out-of-pocket expenses.
+This month, the House of Representatives approved and sent to the Senate a bill that would lower drug costs for Medicare Part D enrollees by requiring the program to negotiate prices and cap out-of-pocket expenses.
 A preliminary analysis found that the measure would save Medicare $345 billion over 10 years.

 Utility issues also a focus